zgalochkina/SEER_solid_tumor/README.md

 __4. Run code with different parameters__

+4.1.
+Copy folder "Colorectal" from ./code/spacific and rename it according to cancer type selected.
+4.2.
+In a new folder modify parameters in file 'main.R' and just 1 line in code-chunk called "chamge" in  'report_docx_html.Rmd'.
+4.3.
+Run 'main.R' file or as described above line-by-line in order to debug.

 ### 50 states map
 The map can be reproduced without access to SEER data files.